allegheny-computer-science-203-s2021/assessment/assessment.md

   * :worried: = Student incurs 4 infractions.
 Student will recieve a larger grade reduction.
   * :neutral_face: = Student incurs 3 infractions.
 Student will recieve an adequate grade reduction.
   * :blush: = Student incurs 2 infractions.
 Student is required to speak with the professor about conduct.
-  * :laughing: = Student incurs only 1 or no infractions.
+  * :laughing: = Student incurs 1 or no infractions.
 If 1 has been incured, student is given a warning.

 ### Interactions